 In this particular case hackers exploited a web vulnerability in the Equifax site which was built on a Java framework called Apache Struts.
 Struts is widely used in banks, airlines, and Fortune 1000 companies and like almost all popular open-source code has had its fair share of vulnerabilities being reported which have subsequently been patched.
 This year there have been several major vulnerabilities reported in Struts: the first in March and the most recent last week.
 SourceClear also knows that most vulnerabilities are not reported to the National Vulnerability Database (NVD) and Struts, like other open-source projects are likely to contain many inherited and similar issues.

 We analyzed the latest code for Struts on Sunday 10th September which revealed it uses 11 vulnerable libraries which have 43 security advisories reported against them.
 One specific library has a high risk remote code execution vulnerability where the vulnerable part is actively being called.
 Information about this issue CVE-2017-7525 at the time of writing is marked as Reserved in the NVD meaning it is not publicly or widely available but SourceClear has a complete technical writeup available to its users.
 This new issue is a textbook case of why simplistic tools that only look at the source code are not sufficient for open-source security testing because the library in question is only added to Struts at build-time and would therefore never be seen by tools monitoring code repos like GitHub.
-The full write up of our analysis of the open-source used in the latest version of Struts can be found here.

 Data breaches like this are a result of hackers exploiting vulnerable open-source code are becoming the new normal.
 There are effective tools and processes you can adopt today to prevent it from happening to you.